danielroelfs/danielroelfs.com/content/posts/2024-sql-notebooks-with-quarto/index.md

 You'll also need to install the R package [`DBI`](https://dbi.r-dbi.org) which will handle the database interfacing and the driver for whatever database you're using.
 In my case this is [duckdb](http://duckdb.org) (more about duckdb below).
 The driver for duckdb is easily accessed through the [`duckdb`](https://r.duckdb.org) package.
 Drivers for other database management systems are of course [available in their respective packages](https://dbi.r-dbi.org).
 Creating these SQL notebooks with just Python directly is not possibly as of now as far as I know since Quarto uses the Jupyter engine to handle Python code chunks and as mentioned we need the `knitr` engine for SQL support.

-{{< sidenote br=\"5em\" >}}
-[*RDBMS*](https://en.wikipedia.org/wiki/Relational_database): relational database management system
-{{< /sidenote >}}

 We also need a database to connect to for demonstration purposes.
 I've become a fervent advocate for [duckdb](https://duckdb.org) for smaller projects (although support for collaborative projects [seem to be coming](https://motherduck.com)).
-Duckdb is an open-source RDBMS that is incredibly fast and memory efficient.
+Duckdb is an open-source RDBMS{{< sidenote br=\"sn-4\" >}}[*RDBMS*](https://en.wikipedia.org/wiki/Relational_database): relational database management system{{< /sidenote >}} that is incredibly fast and memory efficient.
 I've been using it for a while, but I hope it'll become more widely popular now that the [v1.0.0 version has been released](https://duckdb.org/2024/06/03/announcing-duckdb-100.html) in June 2024.
 It is lightweight and fairly easy to [install](https://duckdb.org/docs/installation/) and works on all major systems.
 Again with Homebrew you can install it like this:

 ``` bash
 brew install duckdb